inanna-malick/akka-streams-example/README.md

-Using throttle, we can now define a `Flow[String, Comment]` which handles all interactions with Reddit's API.  `mapAsyncUnordered` does not preserve order, which keeps the rare slow request from slowing down the entire stream.
-If order is important, use `mapAsync` instead.
+Using throttle, we can now define a `Flow[String, Comment]` which handles all interactions with Reddit's API.

 ```scala
   val fetchComments: Flow[String, Comment] =